⚠️ We are currently updating our 2021/22 tax guidance across the website

 What tax allowances am I entitled to?

-In this section, we look at tax allowances and what you may be entitled to.
+On this page, we look at tax allowances and what you may be entitled to.

 What are tax allowances?

 Most tax allowances work by reducing your taxable income to reduce the amount of income tax you pay.
 This means that you can have a certain amount of taxable income each year, tax free.
 Additional support that you have received during the coronavirus (COVID-19) outbreak such as the Self-Employment Income Support Scheme are not tax allowances and most will be treated as taxable income.